wasp-lang/wasp/web/docs/tutorial/05-queries.md

 ## Invoking the Query On the Frontend

-While we implement Queries on the server, Wasp generates client-side functions that automatically takes care of serialization, network calls, and chache invalidation, allowing you to call the server code like it's a regular function.
+While we implement Queries on the server, Wasp generates client-side functions that automatically take care of serialization, network calls, and cache invalidation, allowing you to call the server code like it's a regular function.

 This makes it easy for us to use the `getTasks` Query we just created in our React component: